-After studying for her law degree at The University of Salford, Josie moved to London to complete her Legal Practice Course at The University of Law.
+After studying for her law degree, Josie moved to London to complete her Legal Practice Course.
 Whilst studying in London she worked as a communication officer for an international development charity and volunteered with housing and immigration advice services.

 Homelessness is an increasing problem in Greater Manchester as it is across the UK, however Manchester consistently has some of the lowest figures for housing people under homelessness legislation.
 A move towards a charitable focus as opposed to a rights-based approach within frontline homelessness services leaves homeless people vulnerable to not being able to access the housing they are entitled to.
 The project I am working on aims to increase access to justice for homeless people in Manchester by working closely with these frontline homelessness agencies, providing training and support to ensure a robust and effective housing advice is given throughout Greater Manchester.